asmitabhiwareDS/Simple-Machine-Learning-Algorithms/README.md

-# Simple-Machine-Learning-Algorithms
+# Machine-Learning-Algorithms
-All the simple machine learning algos
+All the Machine learning algorithms with their examples.